Cost reduction solutions

 Introducing Orgvue

-Quickly consolidate data in Orgvue and start analyzing your business
+Quickly bring your workforce data together and start analyzing your business

-- Clean the data and align it to create an accurate source of truth.
+- Clean and align this data to create an accurate source of truth you can rely on

 Model scenarios and design your future workforce

-- Use criteria such as skills, performance, tenure, or activities to make data-driven decisions
+- Apply criteria such as skills, performance, tenure, and activities to make data driven decisions

 - Build talent pools by shortlisting people based on role requirements

-- Track progress against your plan and report on value realization
+- Track progress against your plan and report on value delivered

 Customer story